Eggnog and seasonal spices add a holiday twist to classic French toast. Eggnog French Toast is a great way to use up some of that eggnog!

-- 2 eggs
+- 2 large eggs

 - 1 cup eggnog

-- 1/2 cup milk
+- ½ cup milk

 - 1 tablespoon sugar

-- 1 teaspoon vanilla
+- 1 teaspoon pure vanilla extract

-- 1/4 teaspoon ground nutmeg
+- ¼ teaspoon ground nutmeg

-- 1/4 teaspoon cinnamon
+- ¼ teaspoon cinnamon

-- Powdered sugar
+- Powdered sugar, optional

-- Maple syrup
+- Maple syrup, optional

-- Whisk together all ingredients through cinnamon in a shallow dish or pie plate.
-Lay a piece of bread in the egg mixture, turning over to coat both sides.
-Allow excess to drip off back into dish and then transfer the coated bread to prepared griddle.
-Cook for a couple of minutes on each side till lightly browned and toasted.
+- Whisk together all the ingredients through the cinnamon in a shallow dish or pie plate.
+Lay a piece of bread in the egg mixture, turning it over to coat both sides.
+Allow the excess to drip off back into dish and then transfer the coated bread to the prepared griddle.